manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 ```

-> **Note** The updated code for the GraphQL server can also be found in [this](https://github.com/auth0-blog/auth0-graphql-server) repository on Github, where you've got to <Editor query: What does "you've got to" mean in this context?
-Are you saying the reader MUST do something as part of the tutorial, or are you encouraging readers to explore it?> check out the `permissions` branch.
+> **Note** The updated code for the GraphQL server can also be found in [this](https://github.com/auth0-blog/auth0-graphql-server) repository on Github, where must check out the `permissions` branch.

 In the React application, you must update the query used to retrieve a single event, by adding the field `canEdit` here as well.
 When the field `canEdit` is true, the user is both authenticated and has the correct permissions to edit events.
 Therefore you can make changes to `src/Event.js` to not only ask for the field `canEdit`, but also to use this value to determine whether or not the `Form` component must be displayed: